Advice on comparing financial aid packages, a college deferment, plus filling out the FAFSA.

 With applications complete and admissions responses floating in, there’s much to do for high school seniors and their parents over the next few months.
 Read on to learn what should be on your family’s to-do list.

-Acceptances, rejections and waitlists Check out my posts on actions to take if your son or daughter has received some acceptances, as well as the next steps if your child is getting mostly rejections.
-You’ll also find helpful advice on giving your senior the best chance of getting off a waiting list.
+Acceptances, rejections and waitlists Check out my posts on actions to take if your student has received some acceptances, as well as the next steps if your child is getting mostly rejections.
+You’ll also find helpful advice on giving your senior the best chance of getting off a wait list.

-But read financial aid advisor Jodi Okun’s helpful post on Huff Post Parents about what to do before you start your FAFSA.
+But read financial aid advisor Jodi Okun’s helpful post about what to do before you start your FAFSA.

 Then check out these five important tips for applying for financial aid in this post by Jane Kulow on her Dr. StrangeCollege blog.

-Evaluating a financial aid package College Financial Aid Advisors shares six tips on figuring out if your financial aid offer is a good one.
-I also wrote about this topic in a post that breaks down some of the terms you need to know to understand what’s being offered.
+Evaluating a financial aid package Read my post on comparing financial aid packages where you’ll also learn some of the terms you need to know to understand what’s being offered.

 In search of scholarships Lindsay Shoemake provides a list of the 10 bests sites to look for college scholarships in her article on Her Campus.

-Making the most of the last few months of high school Allison Hammond shares advice from high school grads on taking the first steps into adulthood during the last half of senior year in her article for USA Today College.
+Making the most of the last few months of high school Allison Hammond shares advice from high school grads on taking the first steps into adulthood during the last half of senior year in her article for USA Today.
 Senioritis isn’t one of them.